INTRODUCTION

 Sharing .io Files: The Basics

-Every Stud.io project saves as a single .io file.
-This is a compressed archive containing the model geometry, color assignments, submodel definitions, building step sequences, and rendering settings.
-The .io format is self-contained — when you send a .io file to another builder, they get everything.
-No missing textures, no broken references, no dependency files.
-This simplicity is what makes Stud.io collaboration practical.
-One file, complete model, ready to open.
+Every Stud.io project saves as a single .io file - a compressed archive containing model geometry, colors, submodels, building steps, and render settings.
+Self-contained.
+Send someone a .io file and they get everything.
+No missing textures, no broken references.

-The most straightforward collaboration method is file passing.
-Builder A creates the initial model and sends the .io file to Builder B via email, messaging app, or file-sharing service.
-Builder B opens it, makes changes, saves, and sends it back.
-This works for two-person projects with clear turn-taking, but it breaks down quickly with three or more collaborators or when multiple people want to work simultaneously.
-The file becomes a bottleneck — only one person can have the "active" copy at any time, and merging divergent changes is manual and tedious.
+The simplest collaboration method is file passing.
+Builder A creates the model, sends the .io file to Builder B. Builder B makes changes, sends it back.
+This works for two-person projects with clear turn-taking but breaks down with three or more people or simultaneous work.
+The file becomes a bottleneck - only one person can have the active copy.

-For small teams, file passing is still the simplest approach.
-Establish a clear handoff protocol: when you finish your session, save the file with a descriptive name, notify your partner, and send the updated file.
-Do not make changes to your local copy after sending — that creates a fork, and forks create merge headaches.
-Think of it like passing a physical sketchbook back and forth.
+For small teams, establish a clear handoff: save with a descriptive name, notify your partner, send the file.
+Do not make changes to your local copy after sending - that creates a fork, and forks create merge headaches.
 Only one person draws at a time.
-This discipline is not glamorous, but it prevents the most common source of collaborative frustration: conflicting edits that overwrite each other's work.

 SECTION 2